Adarsh-2110/Power-BI-Dashboard/README.md

 # Power-BI-Dashboard
-This project analyzes regional sales using Power BI.
+This project analyzes sales using Power BI.